 Yes.
 Thanks to our sponsors, snacks and lunch will be served during workshops.

 We couldn't be here without the support from amazing people and organizations who donated money, knowledge and time to help us make this a reality.
-We are now accepting sponsorship enquiries, if you want to contribute and support our goal of getting more women involved in technology, please get in touch or fill in the form here
+We are looking for sponsorship for future events, if you want to contribute and support our goal of getting more women involved in technology, please get in touch.

 Join these awesome people as Django Girls Mentor!
 Contact us!